robksawyer/Shopshot-5-frontpage/README.md

 Don't forget to change names for the ones in your project!

+You can find a demo of the project running on Heroku at <https://krt-back.herokuapp.com/>.

 ### How to use:
 1. `yarn install`.
 2. `yarn run dev` and `yarn run front:dev`.